Lordhacker756/analytx-frontend/README.md

 1. Go to [Analytx-Backend](https://github.com/Lordhacker756/analytx) and simply run `docker-compose up -d`.
 The app will be available on `http://localhost:3000`

-2. You can also build the image locally using the command `docker build --pull --rm -f "Dockerfile" -t rudra708/analytx-frontend:latest "."` and then run `docker-compose up -d` in the backend.
+2. You can also build the image locally using the command `npm run build-image` and then run `docker-compose up -d` in the backend.

 ## Contributing